 A Glorious Fall: When Empires Don’t Explode, They Fade

 The Ottoman Empire lasted over 600 years.
 That’s longer than the British, Roman, or even Mongol empires.
-At its peak, it controlled vast swaths of Europe, Asia, and Africa.
+At its peak in the 16th and 17th centuries, it controlled vast swaths of Europe, Asia, and Africa.
 Sultans ruled from the gilded halls of Topkapi Palace, wielding unimaginable power.
-But by the early 20th century, the cracks were too deep to hide.
+The empire stretched from the gates of Vienna to the Persian Gulf, from the Crimean Peninsula to the deserts of North Africa.

 Meet Ertuğrul Osman: The Prince Who Took the Subway